-If you’re on its Pro Plan, you can make use of its most popular payment gateway: The Custom Payment Gateway.
+If you’re on its Pro Plan, you can make use of its most popular payment processing option: The Custom Payment Gateway (CPG).

-With the Custom Payment Gateway, content creators are allowed to set up their own payment gateways with their Stripe or PayPal business accounts.
+With the CPG, content creators can set up their own payment gateways with their Stripe or PayPal business accounts.

-With Custom Payment Gateway, payouts are completed faster.
+With this option, payouts are completed faster.
 Also, Teachable charges no transaction fees for users on its Pro Plan.

-Note that the Custom Payment Gateway is not available for users of the Basic Plan.
+Note that the CPG is not available for users of the Basic Plan.